redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 ## Limitations

 * BYOK is only currently available in GA and Preview in certain [Azure regions][supported-regions]
-* BYOK OS Disk Encryption supported with OCP 4.4 + Kubernetes version 1.17 and above
+* BYOK OS Disk Encryption supported with ARO 4.4 + Kubernetes version 1.17 and above
 * Available only in regions where BYOK is supported

 ## Next steps